 When I’m sixty years old and tell teenagers how different things were ‘back in my day,’ will I finally feel like a worldly all-knowing adult then?
 Or will I just feel old?
-On my 73rd birthday, at long last will I be mature enough to stop craving chocolate after every meal I eat?
+On my 73rd birthday, will I finally be mature enough to stop needing dessert after every meal I eat?
 I highly doubt it.

 Maybe I’ll never feel like a grown up at all.
 After all, somebody once told me that no adults actually exist on this planet and that everybody is just making up their lives as they go along.